Confidence sets in nonparametric calibration of exponential L\'evy models: Asymptotic normality

 \subsection{The main results}

 The aim of this section is to establish asymptotic normality results for the estimators.
 We would like to state that the appropriately scaled errors of the estimators converge to normal random variables.
-The starting point of the error analysis is the decomposition \eqref{error_sigma} into the approximation error and the stochastic error.
+The starting point of our error analysis is the decomposition \eqref{error_sigma} into the approximation error and the stochastic error.
 The approximation error is deterministic and only the stochastic error can be expected to converge with appropriate scaling to a normal random variable.
 It is common practice to resolve this problem by undersmoothing, which means that the tuning parameter is chosen such that the approximation error becomes asymptotically negligible.
-Thus the cut-off value has to grow fast enough.
-This is ensured by the condition $\epsilon U(\epsilon)^{(2s+5)/2}\to\infty$ in the case of volatility zero and by $\epsilon U(\epsilon)^{s+1}\exp(T\sigma^2U(\epsilon)^2/2)\to\infty$ in the case of positive volatility.

-Since the approximation errors are negligible by these conditions we focus on the stochastic errors.
-To simplify the asymptotic analysis we do not work with the regression model \eqref{regression} but with the Gaussian white noise model.
+To simplify the asymptotic analysis of the stochastic errors, we do not work with the regression model \eqref{regression} but with the Gaussian white noise model.
 This is an idealized observation scheme, where the terms are easier to analyze.
 At the same time asymptotic results may be transferred to the regression model.
 The Gaussian white noise model is given by

-where $W$ is a two-sided Brownian motion, $\delta \in L^2(\mathbbm{R})$ and $\epsilon>0$.
-Here the empirical counterpart $\mathcal{O}_\epsilon$ of $\mathcal{O}$ is given directly by the model and no further approximation is necessary.
-Transferring asymptotic results from the Gaussian white noise model to the regression model is formally justified by the concept of asymptotic equivalence.
-Due to the asymptotic equivalence between regression with regular errors and regression with Gaussian errors in~\cite{GramaNussbaum} we will consider for our asymptotic analysis only the case of Gaussian errors.
-The asymptotic equivalence of regression~\eqref{regression} with Gaussian errors and the Gaussian white noise model~\eqref{whitenoise} is given in Brown and Low~\cite{BrownLow}, where $\delta_j=\delta(x_j)$ and $\epsilon$ corresponds to $1/\sqrt{n}$ up to a logarithmic factor.
-Further assumptions for the asymptotic equivalence to hold are given in Section~\ref{secProofs}.